-If your phone is from the Samsung Galaxy S6 or S7 range, you will already have Samsung Smart Switch downloaded onto your new device.
+If your Samsung phone is relatively recent, you will already have Samsung Smart Switch downloaded onto your new device.
 This is a really handy app that lets you transfer all your data from your old phone without any fuss.
 You will find the app in 'Settings' under 'Backup and reset'.

 All you need to do is make sure you have Smart Switch on both your old and new handsets.
 You can download it for free from Google Play.
 You can then transfer all your information wirelessly or through a wired connection on to your new Samsung Galaxy.